You can use Debezium to propagate Change Data Capture (CDC) data from a database to Materialize, for example MySQL or PostgreSQL.

 after values for each record.
 This envelope is a powerful structure that lets Materialize perform more complex analysis to understand all CRUD-like operations happening in the upstream database.
 For more details on CDC support in Materialize, check the documentation.

-For the best CDC experience, we recommend following the guidelines in the Debezium documentation for each upstream database:
+For the best CDC experience, we recommend following the step-by-step guides for each upstream database:

 If you need to connect Materialize to a PostgreSQL database but Kafka is not part of your stack, you can use the PostgreSQL direct source.
 This source uses PostgreSQL’s native replication protocol to continuously propagate upstream changes into Materialize, bypassing the need to deploy and maintain a Kafka instance.
-For more details and step-by-step instructions, check the documentation.
+For more details and step-by-step instructions, check the Change Data Capture (Postgres) guide.